boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/other-platform-samples.md

  1. Based on the provided embed details with the dashboard, authorize the server URL by calling the get embed details function `(views.py/get_embed_details)` call with the provided `EmbedProperties` values

-    Learn more about authorize server [here](/security-configuration/authorize-server/)
+    Learn more about the [authorization server](/security-configuration/authorize-server/).

     ![Authorize Server URL](/static/assets/javascript/sample/images/django-api.png)
     ![Get Embed Details](/static/assets/javascript/sample/images/django-authorize.png)